beocaca/astrotribe/apps/admin/content/bp/market-research.md

 - **U.S. Space Budget**: $20.8 billion in FY23.
 - **LEO Satellites**: Over 5,000 by end of 2023.
 - **Space Data**: Expected to grow to over 500 exabytes by 2030.
-- **Executive Belief**: 98% foresee increased demand for space data and private company expansion.
+- **Executive Belief**: 98% foresee increased demand for space data and private organization expansion.

 ### Global Space Technology Market